 For millions of Americans a sound sleep remains an elusive dream.
 It is estimated that 50 % of the population suffers from one form of sleep disorder at some point in their life.
 Only recently medical science began to realize the importance of sound sleep for our physical and mental well being.
-The multidisciplinary team of the New York Eye and Ear Infirmary Sleep Disorders Center is dedicated to the research and treatment of a full range of sleep disorders, including obstructive sleep apnea, snoring, insomnia, and daytime sleepiness.
+The multidisciplinary team of New York Eye and Ear Infirmary of Mount Sinai's Sleep Disorders Center is dedicated to the research and treatment of a full range of sleep disorders, including obstructive sleep apnea, snoring, insomnia, and daytime sleepiness.

 Whether you are experiencing difficulty with falling asleep, maintaining sleep or simply can’t get a restful night because of the snoring, you are probably one among many millions suffering from undiagnosed sleep disorder, and it can have a strong long-term impact on your health.
 Depression, loss of sexual desires, elevated blood pressure, and heart arrhythmias are among a few of many possible consequences of the untreated sleep disorders.